oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 signatures.
 A consumer of a signed JWT that has checked the signature can safely assume that the contents of the token have not been modified.
-However, anyone receiving an unencrypted JWT can read all the claims and likewise, anyone with the decryption key receiving an encrypted JWT can also read all the claims.
+However, anyone receiving an unencrypted JWT can read all the claims.
+Likewise, anyone with the decryption key receiving a signed and encrypted JWT can also read all the claims.

-One of the common use cases of a signed JWT is representing a user's identity.
+One of the common use cases of a signed JWT is representing user's identity.
 As long as the signed JWT is one-time use, it typically only contains those claims the user has consented to disclose to a specific Verifier.
 However, there is an increasing number